 To exist outside of time has another implication.
 If you existed outside of time, it would mean that there are no 'frames' of you that change snapshot-by-snapshot.
 If you are not part of time, and changing, viewing it from within, then you are outside of time viewing everything from the outside.

 Without change-over-time, any eternal being is immutable.
-There are no frames, no changes over time.
+There is no change over time because an eternal being that created time is not itself subject to time.
 In other words: No progress, no retreat, no changes of mind, no learning, no psychology, no changing of emotions and no active thought.
 A being outside of time exists as one instant, one snapshot only (like our 2D painting in a 3D world; constant).
 Emotions, thought, planning, progress and all those other things require change over time.
 Knowledge, also, would be absolute.

 Nothing new could be learned because everything that is real and true exists in the 4D object that the being outside-of-time sees all at once.
 A creator-god who created the universe would exist in a very strange state.
 This being would exist, forever, viewing the universe that it created as a single 4D object that itself doesn't change over time.
 All of reality, everything, is 'there', not 'happening' now, but merely existing in reality.
-Nothing in the world could ever surprise an eternal creator, just like the stickman will never do anything that the child hasn't already seen.
+Eternal immutability explains omniscience, as, past and future elements of reality can be examined, as an object in the creator's metaphorical hands.
+Nothing in the world could ever surprise an eternal creator, just like the stickman drawn into the corners of a notebook will never do anything that the child hasn't already seen.